 After attending sessions with a Therapist and a Dietitian, I learned that there was no such thing as “perfect” and that my differences from others and personality quirks made me, me.
 During this time of curiosity and discovery I worked (and still work) full-time as a Social Media Manager and also started attending classes part-time in order to receive a second Bachelor’s degree.
 But instead of the Public Relations and Communication Studies degree I earned in 2014, I decided to pursue the field of Dietetics in hopes of becoming a Registered Dietitian.
 I believe in Intuitive Eating, Health at Every Size, and living a life free of diets.
 I believe that everyone is able have a healthy relationship with food and their body and I also believe in being goofy, laughing until you cry, and crying until you’re able to laugh.

 The film has been lifted from my eyes and I now view the world in a completely different way.
-I’ve discovered what I’m passionate about, developed a relationship with Christ, and made friends, family, and myself a priority in life.
+I’ve discovered what I’m passionate about, developed a relationship with Christ, and made friends, family, and, most importantly, myself a priority in life.
 I used to be so wrapped up in what I looked like that I didn’t have any brain space to think about others, let alone myself.
 Now, I sometimes think my friends and family might get sick of how much time I want to spend with them!

 I created The Persistent Pineapple with the goal of having a place where you, the reader, can come and feel welcomed.
 The whole reason I chose to include the word “pineapple” in my blog (aside from being obsessed with them, myself) is because of what they represent.
 Warmth, friendship, and hospitality.
 I want to create a place online where you can come to get advice, laugh, cry, or cry from laughing so hard.